MicrosoftDocs/bot-docs/contributor-guide/style-and-voice.md

-# Writing Azure documentation - style and voice cheat sheet
+# Writing Bot Framework documentation - style and voice cheat sheet
-Here's a cheat sheet that contains pointers about how to write technical articles for Azure services and technologies.
+Here's a cheat sheet that contains pointers about how to write technical articles for Bot Framework services and technologies.
 These guidelines apply whether you are creating new documentation or updating existing documentation.

 At a bare minimum, please: